 Within the context of market globalization and the financial and food crisis, the enterprises of the agro-food sector are facing strong competition in both the international and domestic markets, where their permanence depends not only on the development of competitive capacity of the enterprise, but also on an environment that is propitious for competitive performance.
 In other words, it is necessary to work with a systemic competitiveness approach, which implicates being competitive at the levels of the enterprise, sector, national economy, government and institutions.

 The systemic competitiveness index of the protected fresh tomato production industry of Zacatecas was 50% lower than the highest possible competitiveness index.
 This situation suggests the need to improve variables at the production unit level, such as productivity, organizational learning, technological development, and degree of customer satisfaction, besides improvements required in those external to the production unit.
-In a globalized context, the export-oriented production units are more capable of remaining competitive, although they need to be strengthened mainly in the aspect of forming intellectual and governmental capitals.
-This could by achieved through stronger links with research centers and institutes that contribute to developing technology and innovation and through greater promotion and transparency of government programs that protected agriculture growers can have access to.
+In a globalized context, the export-oriented production units are more capable of remaining competitive, although they need could by achieved through stronger links with research centers and institutes that contribute to developing technology and innovation and through greater promotion and transparency of government programs that protected agriculture growers can have access to.